 The Bodhicaryavatara, a sacred text of Mahayana Buddhism, was written in the 7th century CE by Shantideva, a Buddhist monk from India.
 These teachings address how to cultivate the mind of enlightenment.
-Here’s a taste from this deep well of Buddhist wisdom.

 I myself shall generate the spirit of awakening for the sake of the world.